Chapter 1: Before #LifeatATT!

 My journey continued with #LifeatATT to Redmond, Washington to work with the Pacific States retail organization (Go Pac Force!), back to Dallas to support the former Central Region Retail Operations, now West Region Retail Operations (CRush to GO West!).
-Currently, I am the Lead Talent Attraction Manager for Military and Diversity, where my passion meets my purpose!
+Following my passion, I was immediately fascinated to join the Human Resources organization and lead AT&T’s Diversity and Military attraction efforts before landing my current role, Associate Director- Talent Acquisition, supporting the B2B Sales Program.
 My career path is unique, and I didn’t follow the usual route.
 Instead, I learned it’s okay to see the path others have blazed but sometimes…it’s fun to get behind a bulldozer and create your own!

 Chapter 3: Empowered and ready